JimmyLv/jimmylv.github.io/前端/2017-01-08-clean-code-javascript-classes-design-principles.md

 }

 let $ = new DOMTraverser({
-  rootNode: document.getElementsByTagName('body'),
+  rootNode: document.getElementsByTagName("body"),
-  animationModule: function() {} // Most of the time, we won't need to animate when traversing.
+  animationModule: function () {}, // Most of the time, we won't need to animate when traversing.
   // ...
 });
 ```